-You know what things would be like even with a little bit of vacuum or near-vacuum in this earthly atmosphere: a tornado, the least.
+And matter matters.
+You know what things would be like even with a little bit of vacuum or near-vacuum in this earthly atmosphere.
 Physically, vacuum would mean obtaining the state of zero particles of matter in a set space.
-Earthly conditions do not tolerate such a possibility violently and for a number of reasons, the atmosphere and gravity being those more prominent “mundane excuses”.
+Earthly conditions do not tolerate such a possibility violently and for a number of reasons, the atmosphere and gravity to be the more prominent “mundane excuses”.

-Real, absolute vacuum is not obtainable in earthly conditions, as each and every matter for a vacuum container would crack and fall to pieces; near-vacuum is.
-However, back to the immaterial specter.
-When I hear the word ‘specter’ I get the etymological association to the ‘spectrum‘.
-The Latin ‘specere‘, ‘to look’ is to be held exclusively responsible for the fact (fortunately, there is no need for a headache or other discomfort with this regard).
-Seeing and sense happen to open the part of Aristotle’s work to be alleged responsible for the term ‘metaphysics‘.
-However, the author and the work could not be as responsible as enunciated.
+Real, absolute vacuum is not obtainable in earthly conditions.
+However, back to the immaterial specter, when I hear the word specter, I get the etymological association with the spectrum.
+The Latin specere, ‘to look’ is to be held exclusively responsible for the fact.
+Seeing and sense happen to open the part of Aristotle’s work to be alleged answerable for the term metaphysics.
+The author and the work yet are not as liable as enunciated.

-Aristotle is actually innocent of the ‘supernatural’ collocations attached to the term ‘metaphysics’.
-Let us look to the Greek particle ‘meta-’.
-It can mean ‘after’ or ‘beyond’, ‘over’, or ‘supra’.
-Materially, words such a ‘ghost’, ‘specter’, or ‘spirit’ do not occur in ‘Metaphysics’ at all.
-Aristotle uses the term ‘soul’ (Greek ‘psyche’) in the work.
-The surviving sense seems yet to be that of a personality or individuality factor, not anything supernatural.
+Aristotle is actually innocent of the ‘supernatural’ collocations attached to the term metaphysics.
+Let us look to the Greek particle meta-.
+It can mean after or beyond, over, or supra.
+Materially, words such a ghost, specter, or spirit do not occur in Metaphysics at all.
+Aristotle uses the term soul (Greek psyche).
+The corresponding contemporary sense is that of a personality or individuality factor, not anything supernatural.

-Thus, ‘Metaphysics’ would be ‘that to come after Physics’ in a collection of works.
-The present-day accounts ascribe the decision on the work ordering to the editor, Andronicus of Rhodes.
-Simply a piece of work to come after the ‘Physics’, the ‘Metaphysics’ does not deal with any ‘super-’ or ‘supra-physics’.
-By the way, Aristotle was accused of insufficient reverence for gods by his contemporaries and got banished.
+Thus, Metaphysics is ‘what comes after Physics’ in a collection of works.
+Present-day accounts ascribe the decision on work ordering to the editor, Andronicus of Rhodes.
+Simply a piece of work to come after the Physics, the Metaphysics does not deal with any ‘super-’ or ‘supra-physics’.
+By the way, Aristotle got accused of insufficient reverence for gods and banished.

-Let us take a simple test on the meanings of the Greek particle ‘meta-’.
+Let us take a simple test on the meanings of the Greek particle meta-.
 Let us imagine two axes, one vertical, and one horizontal.
-Let us think about representing progress in time and progress in space on the axes.
-Both time and distance could refer to the sense of ‘meta-’ to denote ‘after’.
-You might feel like representing progress in time with the vertical axis and the distance with the horizontal, like in figure 1.
-Traveling this Earth tends to take a horizontal perspective.
-Going up and down would leave one the same geographical location.
-One could feel more flexible as to representing time.
+Let us think about presenting progress in time and progress in space.
+Both time and distance could refer to the sense of meta- to denote after.

-Whatever actually your choice as for time and distance, try to think about representing a hierarchy (‘beyond’, ‘over’,) and time or distance (‘after’).
-You might feel like using the vertical axis for the hierarchy and the horizontal one for the time or distance, like in figure 2.
-There could be a psychological aspect of distance to hierarchy; there would not be always a hierarchy to distance, yet.
+Now, let us think about presenting a hierarchy (beyond, over) and time or distance (after).
+We may feel like using the vertical axis for the hierarchy and the horizontal one for the time or distance, like in figure 2.

-Interpretations of the Greek particle ‘meta-’ in the term ‘metaphysics’ could have gone from the horizontal into the vertical representation over the centuries.
-Psychologically a very interesting phenomenon, the ‘super-’ as well as ‘supra-natural’ associations would not be mandated by the piece of Aristotle’s work at all, however ― ‘all things may be ‘so and not so’, still there is a ‘more’ and a ‘less’ in the nature of things’ (Aristotle).
+Well, interpretations of the Greek particle meta- may have gone from the horizontal into the vertical over the centuries.
+Psychologically a very interesting phenomenon, yet the super- as well as supra-natural associations have no justification in the piece by Aristotle at all ― all things may be ‘so and not so’, still there is a ‘more’ and a ‘less’ in the nature of things (Aristotle).

 What is ‘Metaphysics’ really about?
-It is mostly about the substance as compared with the essence and matter.
+It is mostly about substance as compared with essence and matter.
 A very concrete, material thing.
-Aristotle makes an interesting observation about language here.
-If you divide water, a part of water is water.
-A part of a syllable is not a syllable, however.
-He discusses what an element is (the primary component indivisible in kind into other kinds).
 Aristotle maybe does not split the atom, but his works are very good exercises for the gray matter.